 11. Tampa (1 hour and 40 minutes)

-For those in the mood for a relaxing beach getaway, Tampa Bay is sure to satisfy.
+For those in the mood for a relaxing beach getaway, Tampa Bay is sure to satisfy you.
 Indeed, Tampa is just a stone’s throw from what many tourists consider the best beach in the world: Clearwater.
-Other popular beach destinations to look into include St. Pete Beach and Tarpon Springs.

 12. Lake Kissimmee State Park (1 hour and 45 minutes)

-If it’s cowboys you’re interested in, then a visit to Lake Kissimmee State Park is in order.
-70 miles south of Orlando, this 5,930-acre park is best known for its historic “Cow Camp” where guests could learn first-hand what it took to be a rancher in the late 1800s.
+Seventy miles south of Orlando, this 5,930-acre park is best known for its historic “Cow Camp,” where guests could learn first-hand what it took to be a rancher in the late 1800s.

 Need more info?
 Check out this link to the Lake Kissimmee State Park’s official website.